Phillip Supernaw: Houston Texans

-He was signed by the Houston Texans on April 29, 2012 after being unselected in the 2012 NFL Draft.
-On August 31, 2012, he was released.
-On September 1, 2012, he re-signed with the team to join the practice squad.
-He was released by the Texans on May 14, 2014.
+Supernaw was signed by the Houston Texans on April 29, 2012, after being unselected in the 2012 NFL draft.
+He was released on August 31, but was re-signed to the practice squad the next day.

+Supernaw was released by the Texans on May 14, 2014.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 Supernaw signed with the Baltimore Ravens on May 19, 2014.
-He was called up from the practice squad on September 23, 2014, to fill the roster spot opened up when TE Dennis Pitta was placed on IR for the season with a dislocated hip.
-On October 7, 2014, the Ravens cut Supernaw to make room for the signing of Ryan Taylor to their roster.
+He was called up from the practice squad on September 23, to fill the roster spot opened up when tight end Dennis Pitta was placed on injured reserve for the season with a dislocated hip.
+On October 7, the Ravens cut Supernaw to make room for the signing of Ryan Taylor to their roster.
 The next day, Supernaw was re-signed to the Ravens' practice squad.
-On October 25, 2014, the Ravens cut Ryan Taylor to make room for the re-signing of Supernaw from the practice squad to their 53-man roster.
-His first NFL reception for negative two yards took place on November 2, 2014 in a game against the Pittsburgh Steelers.
-He was released on November 4, 2014, and was re-signed to the practice squad the next day.
+On October 25, the Ravens cut Ryan Taylor to make room for the re-signing of Supernaw from the practice squad to their 53-man roster.
+His first NFL reception for negative two yards took place on November 2, in a game against the Pittsburgh Steelers.
+Supernaw was released two days later.

 Kansas City Chiefs

-The Kansas City Chiefs signed Supernaw to their 53-man roster off the Baltimore Ravens' practice squad on November 11, 2014.
-He was released on December 2, 2014.
+The Kansas City Chiefs signed Supernaw to their 53-man roster off the Ravens' practice squad on November 11, 2014.
+He was released on December 2.

 Baltimore Ravens (second stint)

 On December 3, 2014, Supernaw was re-signed to the Ravens' practice squad.
-On December 5, 2014, he was promoted to the Ravens active roster.
-He was released by the Ravens on May 12, 2015.
+Two days later, he was promoted to the active roster.
+Supernaw appeared in eight games and started one in the 2014 season.

+Supernaw was released on May 12, 2015.

 Tennessee Titans

 The Tennessee Titans signed Supernaw on June 2, 2015.
-In 2015, Supernaw ranked second on the Titans with 14 special teams tackles.
-In 2016, Supernaw collected career-highs with four receptions and 62 receiving yards and tied for third on the Titans with eight special teams tackles.
+In 2015, he ranked second on the Titans with 14 special teams tackles.
+Supernaw appeared in 16 games and started one in the 2015 season.

+In 2016, Supernaw collected career-highs with four receptions and 62 yards and tied for third on the Titans with eight special teams tackles.

 On March 10, 2017, Supernaw signed a two-year deal with the Titans.
-On October 8, 2017, Supernaw caught his first NFL touchdown from Matt Cassel in the Titans' 16-10 loss to the Miami Dolphins.
-In 2017, Supernaw played in all 16 games with three starts and appeared in his first two career postseason contests.
-He tied a career-high with four receptions for 39 yards.
+On October 8, he caught his first NFL touchdown from Matt Cassel in the Titans' 16–10 road loss to the Miami Dolphins.
+In 2017, Supernaw tied a career-high with four receptions for 39 yards while also recording a fumble recovery in the regular-season finale against the Jacksonville Jaguars in 16 games and three starts.
+He also appeared in his first two career postseason contests.

-On August 7, 2018, Supernaw was released by the Titans.
+On August 7, 2018, Supernaw was released.